 - 3.10 The output from each CEG will be an independent report to both us, and to the RIIO-ED2 CG.
-This should be submitted alongside the company's business plan.
-This means in developing their business plan we expect companies to ensure they share early versions of their plan with their CEG and address comments in subsequent iterations. - 3.11 At this time, we are not issuing further guidance on the structure or content that we might require for these reports beyond what has previously been set out in the RIIO-2 Enhanced Stakeholder Engagement Guidance.
-If we decide that this would be beneficial, we will update this guidance accordingly. - 3.12 In their report, the CEGs should highlight areas of agreement and disagreement, including how the company has responded to challenges that have been raised through this process.
+This should be submitted alongside the company's Business Plan.
+This means that www.hen developing their Business Plan we expect companies to ensure they share early versions of their plan with their CEG and address comments in subsequent iterations. - 3.11 At this time, we are not issuing further guidance on the structure or content that we might require for these reports beyond what has previously been set out in the RIIO-2 Enhanced Stakeholder Engagement Guidance.9 If we decide that this would be beneficial, we will update this guidance accordingly.
+To aid the CEGs in deciding on appropriate questions to ask DNOs in order to test and challenge their Business Plans, we have agreed a list of potential questions under the specific RIIO-ED2 policy areas, with the CEGs.
+These are contained in Appendix 1.- - 3.12 In their report, the CEGs should highlight areas of agreement and disagreement, including how the company has responded to challenges that have been raised through this process.
 The report should also highlight where there is disagreement amongst members of the CEGs.
 This is so we can have visibility of a range of views, and the choices that the company has made.
-The report will provide us with independent evidence that we will consider alongside other relevant considerations in our assessment of Business Plans. - 3.13 We will make the reports we receive from the CEG publically available.
+Additionally, the report will provide us with independent evidence that we will consider alongside other relevant considerations in our assessment of Business Plans. - 3.13 We will make the reports we receive from the CEG publicly available.